Accommodation Near Centre of Perth

 There are two types of accommodation near Bath that are good places to stay for two very different types of visitors.

-home of a wealthy merchant.
-It is situated in the historic city centre, and
+1740s as the home of a wealthy merchant.
+It is situated in the historic city

 Accommodation Guests can enjoy a continental or full English breakfast each